boid-com/docs.boid.com/docs/transfer.md

 ---
 id: transfer
-title: Transfering Boid to another account
+title: Transfering BOID to another account
 ---
 **All Contract Actions can be used on different portals and wallets.
 This is just an example on bloks.io**